 8. HOW DO YOU CARRY OUT A WEEKLY FIRE ALARM TEST?

 The first step you should complete if your fire alarm system is connected to the fire brigade is to contact them and explain that you will be carrying out a fire alarm test at a certain time.
 This will prevent a false call from being logged and potential fire brigade turning up at your premises.

-Your weekly fire alarm test should be carried out by your ‘responsible person’.
+Your ‘responsible person’ should carry out your weekly fire alarm test.
 This could be the manager that is on duty or the caretakers.
-Although you should bear in mind that if you look after more than one property then you may prefer to have a professional carry out tests on your premises at weekly intervals.
+Although you should bear in mind that if you look after more than one property, you may prefer to have a professional carry out tests on your premises at weekly intervals.

-Each weekly test should activate at least one fire alarm call-point and check that the alarm sounds and that the fire alarm panel is receiving the signal.
+Each weekly test should activate at least one fire alarm call-point and check that the alarm sounds and that the fire alarm panel receives the signal.
 Each week you should test a different call point.

 Once all of this has been completed, the last step is to record the test in your fire alarm logbook, this should include the location of the call point that was tested.

 9. WHAT SHOULD I DO IF SOMETHING GOES WRONG WITH MY FIRE ALARM?

 If you find out that there is something wrong with your fire alarm, for example:

 – an alarm is sounding but there’s no fire